Surgical Science

 10 credits

-This course will allow you to take your surgical writing skills to the next level.
+This course will allow you to take your academic writing skills to the next level.

-Supported by experienced tutors from the University of Edinburgh and the editorial team supporting the two journals (BJS and BJS Open) of the BJS Foundation, you will be guided to formulate a surgical research question and undertake an in-depth critical review of the evidence base, as a starting point to a research project.
+Supported by experienced tutors from the University of Edinburgh and the editorial team supporting the two journals (BJS and BJS Open) of the BJS Foundation, the ‘Reviewing the Evidence Base’ course will enable the student to write a paper and optimise publication strategies.

 20 credits